 Maria Radner was a German contralto and internationally renowned opera singer.
-She died yesterday, on 24 March 2015 along with her husband and colleague Oleg Bryzhak and their infant son, in the Germanwings Flight 9525 crash, which occurred near Prads-Haute-Bléone, Alpes-de-Haute-Provence, France.
+She died yesterday, on 24 March 2015 along with her husband and colleague Oleg Bryzhak and their infant son, in the Germanwings Flight 9525 crash, which occurred near Prads-Haute-Bléone, Alpes-de-Haute-Provence, France (the pilot deliberately crashed the Airbus A320).
 Her family and Bryzhak were returning from performances of Richard Wagner’s Siegfried at the Gran Teatre del Liceu in Barcelona, Spain.

 The two singers had been performing in a run of Wagner’s Siegfried at Barcelona’s Teatro Liceu: Bryjak played Alberich; Radner was cast as Erda.
 Bryjak was returning to Düsseldorf’s Deutsche Oper am Rhein, where he had been a company member since 1996.
 Radner, who was born in Düsseldorf, was on the same flight, along with her husband and baby.
 The Barcelona opera house held two minutes’ silence this morning in memory of all the crash victims.